Sugar Syrup for Cakes – Recipe + Flavours

 Liqueur or Spirits

 To give your cakes a kick, try spiking your syrup with a little alcohol.
 I’m a huge fan of Amaretto liqueur with chocolate cake and Frangelico (hazelnut liqueur) is fab with chocolate as well.
-Or try Cointreau syrup with a citrus flavoured cake, or Kahlua syrup with a coffee cake.
+Or try Cointreau syrup with a citrus-flavoured cake, or Kahlua syrup with a coffee cake.

 - Simple syrup + 2 – 3 tablespoons of your spirit or liqueur of choice (add more if you’re feeling wild.)
-If you add it to the syrup before you boil it, some of the alcohol will evaporate as the syrup boils, if you want to keep the alcohol, then add it to the syrup once it has cooled.
+If you add it to the syrup before you boil it, some of the alcohol will evaporate as the syrup boils.
+If you want to keep the alcohol, then add it to the syrup once it has cooled.

 Honey Syrup